Quantum homomorphic encryption for circuits of low $T$-gate complexity

 \begin{theorem} $\CL$ is compact. \end{theorem} \begin{proof} Let $p$ be a polynomial such that the complexity of applying $\HE.\Dec$ to the output of $\HE.\Eval$ is at most $p(\kappa)$ --- such a polynomial exists by the compactness of $\HE$.
 Then decrypting a single qubit of the output of $\CL.\Eval$ has complexity at most $2p(\kappa)+2$, since we must decrypt two keys $a$ and $b$ and then apply $\xgate^a$ and $\zgate^b$, so $\CL$ is also compact. \end{proof}

-\begin{theorem} Assuming a classical fully homomorphic encryption scheme $\HE$ that is q-IND-CPA secure, the quantum homomorphic scheme $\CL$ is q-IND-CPA secure. \end{theorem} \begin{proof} The main part of this proof will be to show that the classical ciphertexts $\HE.\Enc_{pk}(a)$ and $\HE.\Enc_{pk}(b)$ give at most a negligible advantage.
+\begin{theorem} \iftoggle{crypto}{If $\HE$ is q-IND-CPA then $\CL$ is q-IND-CPA.}{Assuming a classical fully homomorphic encryption scheme $\HE$ that is q-IND-CPA secure, the quantum homomorphic scheme $\CL$ is q-IND-CPA secure.} \end{theorem} \begin{proof} The main part of this proof will be to show that the classical ciphertexts $\HE.\Enc_{pk}(a)$ and $\HE.\Enc_{pk}(b)$ give at most a negligible advantage.
 We will then see that without these classical ciphertexts, the quantum CPA Indistinguishability experiment is independent of $r$ from the perspective of the adversary.

 Let $\CL'$ be the quantum homomorphic encryption scheme with $\CL'.\KeyGen=\CL.\KeyGen$, $\CL'.\Eval=\CL.\Eval$, $\CL'.\Dec=\CL.\Dec$, and